 Mandera County’s Ministry of Education today received state of the art mechanical technology engineering equipment worth Ksh120 million from the national government’s Ministry of Education.
 The government has so far equipped seventy technical training institutions (TTIs) across the country.
 Over the next five months, the government will embark on training personnel on the use and maintenance of the equipment.

-Built by the Mandera county government, Mandera Technical Training Institute has so far admitted 284 students who are pursuing electrical, wielding and fabrication, secretarial, human resource management and accounting courses among others studying under the full sponsorship of the county government.
-In this financial year, Governor Roba’s administration has budgeted Ten million shillings full sponsorship for students who will be joining MTTI.
+Built by the Mandera county government, Mandera Technical Training Institute has so far admitted 284 students who are pursuing electrical, wielding and fabrication, secretarial, human resource management and accounting courses among others.
+The students enjoy full sponsorship by the county government.
+In this financial year, Governor Roba’s administration has allocated Ksh10 million for full sponsorship for students who will be joining MTTI.

 Equipping youth for the job market is a critical intervention that will help strengthen the County’s education and skills base, supporting the transition towards a modern market-based economy and promoting inclusive growth and job creation.
 In particular, it will advance national and county aspirations for the technical, vocational education and training (TVET) aimed at effectively meeting Mandera’s evolving workforce needs.

-The multi-million donation from the government is expected to boost technical training and equip the students with the current technology skills.
+The multi-million shillings donation from the government is expected to boost technical training and equip the students with the current technology skills.

-The event was also graced by the Deputy County Commissioner Mandera East Mr. Lawrence Omondi, County Assembly Majority Leader Hon.
+The event was also graced by the Deputy County Commissioner Mandera East Lawrence Omondi, County Assembly Majority Leader Hon.
 Abdi Adan, Minority Leader Hon.
 Jimale Abdi, Chairman of the County Assembly Education committee Yakub Eymoi and senior county government officials.